FujiangJi/SmallSat_hyperspectral_reconstruction/README.md

 Fujiang Ji <sup>a</sup>, Jiaqi Yang <sup>a</sup>, Philip A. Townsend <sup>a</sup>, Ting Zheng <sup>a</sup>, Kyle R. Kovach <sup>a</sup>, Tong Yu <sup>b</sup>, Ruqi Yang <sup>a</sup>, Ming Liu <sup>c</sup>, Min Chen <sup>a, *</sup>

-<sup>a</sup> Department of Forest and Wildlife Ecology, University of Wisconsin-Madison, 1630 Linden Drive, Madison, WI, 53706, USA
+<sup>a</sup> Department of Forest and Wildlife Ecology, University of Wisconsin-Madison, Madison, WI, 53706, USA
-<sup>b</sup> Department of Biological Systems Engineering, University of Wisconsin-Madison, 460 Henry Mall, Madison, WI, 53706, USA
+<sup>b</sup> Department of Biological Systems Engineering, University of Wisconsin-Madison, Madison, WI, 53706, USA
-<sup>c</sup> Department of Computer Sciences, University of Wisconsin-Madison, 1210 W. Dayton Street Madison, WI, 53706, USA
+<sup>c</sup> Department of Computer Sciences, University of Wisconsin-Madison, Madison, WI, 53706, USA

 ## Summary
 * High-resolution hyperspectral imagery (HR-HSI) is essential for fine-scale ecological and environmental monitoring, yet current spaceborne sensors are constrained by a trade-off between spectral and spatial resolution.
 Spectral reconstruction through data fusion has emerged as a promising solution for efficiently generating HR-HSI imagery.